Nikon D300S versus Nikon D700

 The Nikon D300S and the Nikon D700 are two enthusiast cameras that were officially introduced, respectively, in July 2009 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300S) and a full frame sensor.
 The D300S has a resolution of 12.2 megapixel, whereas the D700 provides 12.1 MP.

 An illustration of the physical size and weight of the Nikon D300S and the Nikon D700 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D300S – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D300S – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D700) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D300S).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Nikon D300S (⇒ rgt)||147 mm||115 mm||81 mm||938 g||950||YES||2009||1,799||discont.||check|